The hidden order in DNA diffusion

-“Brownian motion is a process whereby molecules move randomly in a fluid by colliding with other molecules,” explained Dr. Maged Serag, a postdoctoral researcher in Bioscience at KAUST.
+“Brownian motion is a process whereby molecules move randomly in a fluid by colliding with other molecules,” explains Maged Serag, a postdoctoral researcher at KAUST.
 “In living cells, Brownian motion allows molecules to move rapidly and efficiently between cell organelles and interact with other molecules.”

-For many decades, scientists have used a relatively simple test to determine whether molecular diffusion is Brownian: when the mean-square displacement (MSD) of a population of molecules increases linearly over time.
-In a uniform medium like pure water, this means that a drop of saline solution will expand at a rate that makes the MSD increase linearly with time.
+For many decades, scientists have used a relatively simple test to determine whether molecular diffusion is Brownian: when the mean-square displacement of a population of molecules increases linearly over time.
+In a uniform medium like pure water, this means that a drop of saline solution will expand at a rate that makes the mean-square displacement increase linearly with time.

 DNA conforms to this macroscale diffusion behavior, and so it has been assumed that its motion is Brownian like other molecules.
 However, it is also known that DNA, being a long polymer molecule, writhes spontaneously due to intramolecular forces.

-Serag and colleague Associate Professor Satoshi Habuchi set out to see whether this writhing motion could affect the diffusion of DNA.
+Serag's advisor at KAUST, Satoshi Habuchi, set out to see whether this writhing motion could affect the diffusion of DNA.

-“Dr. Serag came up with a unique idea to describe the motion of a molecule based on the probability of occupying lattice sites rather than by mean-square displacement,” said Habuchi.
-“MSD has been the standard method to detect deviation from Brownian motion, but it does not reveal any nonrandom motion for DNA molecules.
+“Dr. Serag came up with a unique idea to describe the motion of a molecule based on the probability of occupying lattice sites rather than by mean-square displacement,” says Habuchi.
+“Mean-square displacement has been the standard method to detect deviation from Brownian motion, but it does not reveal any nonrandom motion for DNA molecules.
 By using this probabilistic approach instead, we were able to detect and quantify hidden nonrandom motion.”

-By developing a new theoretical framework in which motion is modeled in a step-wise manner accounting for molecular flexing, DNA molecules were found to move nonrandomly with varied speed and molecular ‘track’ in a way that precisely conserved the Brownian linear MSD.
+By developing a new theoretical framework in which motion is modeled in a step-wise manner accounting for molecular flexing, DNA molecules were found to move nonrandomly with varied speed and molecular track in a way that precisely conserved the Brownian linear mean-square displacement.

-“The most important result of this study is that we have demonstrated that a linear MSD does not always indicate underlying Brownian motion,” explained Habuchi.
-“With this new theoretical framework, we can detect the nonrandom motion of single molecules that cannot be captured by conventional MSD analysis.”
+“The most important result of this study is that we have demonstrated that a linear mean-square displacement does not always indicate underlying Brownian motion,” explains Habuchi.
+“With this new theoretical framework, we can detect the nonrandom motion of single molecules that cannot be captured by conventional mean-square displacement analysis.”